-William Marsden Barratt was born in Ashton under Lyne in July 1891.
+William Marsden Barratt was born in Ashton under Lyne on July 10, 1891.
 His father, Herbert Barratt, was a railway audit clerk and the family lived in Ashton.
 William was the oldest of five boys.
 By 1911 he was living with his grandmother and aunt a few doors down from his parents and brothers on Richmond Street in Ashton and was employed like his father, and his brother Harold, as a Railway Clerk.
 His middle brother, George Herbert Barratt, was working as a bank clerk in the Ashton branch of the Manchester & County Bank.

-Upon his recovery he rejoined the 2/9th who were, in 1916, at camp at Witley in Surrey.
-On June 12, 1916 he took the opportunity to marry his sweetheart Gladys Holderness (from Ashton) at Witley, his friend and brother Officer 2/Lt.
+Upon his recovery he rejoined the 2/9th who were, in 1916, at camp at Witley in Surrey and on June 12, 1916 he took the opportunity to marry his sweetheart Gladys Holderness (from Ashton) at Witley, his friend, and brother Officer, 2/Lt.
 Harold Harrison Knight serving as his best man.

+In October 1916 he deployed to France and remained there until May 1917 when he was medically evacuated to England.
 On October 9, 1917 his younger brother 2/Lt.
 George Herbert Barratt was killed in action while serving with the 2/9th Battalion in Belgium.

 Meanwhile, William, Gladys and John moved into a bungalow (“Cherisy”) on Mottram Old Road, in Stalybridge where they remained for many years.

-Lt.
-Col. William Marsden Barratt, T.D. died in hospital at Stockport on June 2, 1958.
+Lt.-Col. William Marsden Barratt, T.D. died in hospital at Stockport on June 2, 1958.
 He was 66 years old.